-The Department will work with an entity seeking a waiver under 6503-b to consider and review as part of that application any information that was submitted as part of an application for a waiver under 6503-a.
+The Office of the Professions will work with an entity seeking a waiver under 6503-b to consider and review as part of that application any information that was submitted as part of an application for a waiver under 6503-a.

 The school should obtain a waiver, unless it has a clear exemption from corporate practice restrictions, such as a school that is also a health facility licensed under Article 28 of the Public Health Law.
 Since all such approved schools are not the same, each should make the decision to apply based on the specific circumstances.

-Generally speaking, a professional service limited liability company may provide professional services in more than one profession provided that the company includes an "owner" (i.e., member) licensed in each of the professions in which the company will offer services.
+Generally speaking, a professional service limited liability company (PLLC or LLC) may provide professional services in more than one profession provided that the company includes an "owner" (i.e., member) licensed in each of the professions in which the company will offer services.
 For example, the hypothetical LLC, Health Professionals, has seven members: an acupuncturist, an audiologist, a nurse, an occupational therapist, a physical therapist, a psychologist, and a speech-language pathologist.
 Only professionals licensed in one of the areas that the PLLC is authorized to practice may become a member or owner of that entity.
-However, under a waiver from the Department, the hypothetical LLC may provide services in all of these professions and, in order to conduct multi-disciplinary evaluations and to provide early intervention services or related services, it may employ or contract with licensed professionals to offer provide respiratory therapy or massage therapy services, even though none of its "owners" is licensed in those two professions.
+However, under a waiver from the Department, the hypothetical LLC may provide services in all of these professions and, in order to conduct multi-disciplinary evaluations and to provide early intervention services or related services, it may also employ or contract with licensed professionals to provide clinical social work or mental health counseling services, even though none of its "owners" is licensed in those two professions.

-An approved program formed as such a professional service limited liability company or registered limited liability partnership may be authorized to provide special education itinerant services or other educational services not involving the practice of a profession under title eight of this chapter, and, upon grant of a waiver pursuant to section 6503-b of this chapter, may employ or contract with individuals licensed or otherwise authorized to practice, or with a professional service corporation, partnership or other entity legally authorized to practice any profession under title eight of this chapter in which the entity would not be authorized to provide professional services under the applicable provisions of section twelve hundred three or subdivision (a) of section thirteen hundred one of the limited liability company law or sections 121-1500 or 121-1502 of the partnership law, provided that such contract is within the scope of the department's approval and is only for the purpose of conducting a multi-disciplinary evaluation of a preschool child suspected of having a disability or a preschool child with a disability or providing related services specified in the individualized education program of a preschool child with a disability.
+An approved program formed as a professional service limited liability company or registered limited liability partnership may be authorized to provide special education itinerant services or other educational services not involving the practice of a profession under Title VIII of the Education Law, and, upon receiving a waiver pursuant to section 6503-b of this chapter, may employ or contract with individuals licensed or otherwise authorized to practice, or contract with a professional service corporation, partnership or other entity legally authorized to practice any profession under Title VIII of the Education Law in which the entity would not be authorized to provide professional services under the applicable provisions of section 1203 or subdivision (a) of section 1301 of the limited liability company law or sections 121-1500 or 121-1502 of the partnership law, provided that such contract is within the scope of the department's approval and is only for the purpose of conducting a multi-disciplinary evaluation of a preschool child suspected of having a disability or a preschool child with a disability or providing related services specified in the individualized education program of a preschool child with a disability.